-HB 56 - Sponsor Testimony House Criminal Justice Committee 3-14-2023
+HB 56 - Sponsor Testimony House Criminal Justice Committee 2/28/24

-Less than two months ago, in the early hours of a cold January morning, hundreds of people gathered at the corner of a major intersection in downtown Dayton summonsed by social media.
+Chair Manning, Vice Chair Reynolds, Ranking Member Hicks-Hudson and members of the Senate Judiciary Committee, thank you for the opportunity to testify on HB 56.
+A little more than a year ago, in the early hours of a cold January morning, hundreds of people gathered at the corner of a major intersection in downtown Dayton summoned by social media.
 Dozens of cars were strategically parked to block the streets to create a stage of sorts.
 And then what police have called a "pop-up street takeover" began - as reckless drivers in high-performance cars screeched and careened dangerously close to the watching crowd doing doughnuts and burnouts with people carelessly hanging out windows, doors and even the hood of a car.
-Pulled off other emergent calls, law enforcement began arriving and eventually the "honing" drivers fled from the scene - later gathering at two other prearranged spots to take over streets in two other jurisdictions before dawn broke.
+Pulled off other emergent calls, law enforcement began arriving and eventually the "hooning" drivers fled from the scene - later gathering at two other prearranged spots to take over streets in two other jurisdictions before dawn broke.
 Fortunately, no one was hurt that night.
 Amazingly, not even the people standing in the middle of the speeding circles of cars filming and posting the event online.
 That's not always the case.

-In case you're unfamiliar with the practice which has terrorized neighborhoods and streets throughout Ohio and the U.S., the word "hooning" appears to trace to Australian terms referring to reckless drivers and driving the creates hazards on our streets.
-As defined by House Bill 56, "Hooning" means operation a motor vehicle in a reckless or dangerous manner to provoke a reaction from spectators by speeding; street racing; performing donuts, burnouts, drifting, rapid acceleration, squealing tires, or engine revving; or allowing passengers to ride partially or fully outside of the motor vehicle.
+In case you're unfamiliar with the practice which has terrorized neighborhoods and streets throughout Ohio and the U.S., the word "hooning" appears to trace to Australian terms referring to reckless drivers and driving that creates hazards on our streets.
+Originally, HB56, added new language to the ORC that defined "hooning" as "operation of a motor vehicle in a reckless or dangerous manner to provoke a reaction to spectators by speeding; street racing; performing donuts, burnouts, drifting, rapid accelerations, squealing tires, or engine revving; or allowing passengers to ride partially or fully outside of the motor vehicle.
+As the bill moved its way through the committee process in the House, our colleagues, as well as other interested parties, suggested that we instead expand already existing Ohio revised code regarding street racing to include all of the elements that we had originally defined as "hooning" along with stunt driving and street takeover.